 - 5.14 An abatement notice prescribed under Section 322 of the Resource Management Act is a formal and legal directive from Council to cease an activity and/or undertake an action(s) in order to avoid, remedy or mitigate an actual or potential adverse effect on the environment.
 An abatement notice is used by Council to immediately deal with an illegal activity and to instigate corrective action.
 Further enforcement action can follow the issuing of an abatement notice. - 5.15 Three Abatement Notices were issued during this reporting period.
 One related to the serious lack of contingency storage or back-up plan to avoid discharge to water.
 In this particular circumstance this was not a case of not having a storage facility, but rather the poor management of it and the potential adverse environmental effects that this poor management could have had.
 The newly commissioned storage pond had been allowed to fill to such a level that no contingency remained.
 This situation presented an unacceptable risk given the heavy rainfall event that was forecast to occur later that same day.
-Should this pond have over-toped effluent would have entered a waterway.
+Should this pond have over-toped, effluent would have entered a waterway.
 In this case the Abatement notice served to address the management of the system in its entirety both short and long-term.
-The other two Abatement Notices were served for the same offence, but two different parties, one the farm owner and the other to the sharemilker.
-These notices served to address the incidence where ponding of effluent had ultimately entered water.
-Court action was not taken in this circumstance as the water samples taken did not show significant levels of contaminants or establish an adverse effect at a sufficient level to warrant a prosecution.
-Instead both parties were placed on notice and made well aware and any breach of the Notices or any further non-compliance many result in such action being taken.
-All three Abetment Notices are still remaining active heading into the new season and will remain so until Council is satisfied that the parties concerned can demonstrate full and continued compliance.
+The other two Abatement Notices were served to address the incidence where ponding of effluent had resulted from infrastructure failings.
+All three parties were made well aware and any breach of the Notices or any further non-compliance may result in further enforcement action being taken.
+All three Abatement Notices are still remaining active heading into the new season and will remain so until Council is satisfied that the parties concerned can demonstrate full and continued compliance.